simon-v/bchinfo.org/_alerts/2015-07-04-spv-mining.md

 detect that blocks are invalid, so they show confirmations that aren't real.

-- **Bitcoin Core 0.9.5 and later** never had any problems because it could detect which blocks were invalid.
+- **Bitcoin Cash Node 0.9.5 and later** never had any problems because it could detect which blocks were invalid.
-- **Bitcoin Core 0.9.4 and earlier** will never provide as much security as later versions of Bitcoin Core because it doesn't know about the additional [BIP66][BIP66] consensus rules.
+- **Bitcoin Cash Node 0.9.4 and earlier** will never provide as much security as later versions of Bitcoin Cash Node because it doesn't know about the additional [BIP66][BIP66] consensus rules.
 [Upgrade][bitcoin core] is recommended to return to full node security.